imkh/waiter-api/README.md

 Before running application, don't forget to create the database.

-Open mongo shell in a terminal :
+Open mongo shell in a terminal:

 `mongo`

-Create the database, run the following command in mongo shell :
+Create the database, run the following command in mongo shell:

 `use waiter-api`

 ### Application

+`npm install`

 `node app.js`